New California Republic: Appearances

 In the 2024 television adaptation Fallout, the character Lee Moldaver (Sarita Choudhury) is depicted as an NCR leader seeking cold fusion in order to power the surrounding area.
-By 2296, the NCR's influence in the Los Angeles area has been crippled following the capital of Shady Sands being completely destroyed by a nuclear bomb dropped by Vault-Tec Corporation employee and Vault 33 Overseer Hank MacLean (Kyle MacLachlan) and the Brotherhood of Steel attacking the scattered and disorganized remnants of the local NCR forces.
+By 2296, the NCR's influence in the Los Angeles area has declined following their capital Shady Sands being completely destroyed by a nuclear bomb dropped by Vault-Tec Corporation employee and Vault 33 Overseer Hank MacLean (Kyle MacLachlan) and the Brotherhood of Steel attacking the scattered and disorganized remnants of the local NCR forces.
 During the beginning of the show, Moldaver leads a raid upon Vault 33 and kidnaps MacLean, prompting his daughter, Lucy MacLean (Ella Purnell), to leave the vault to search for him.

+The NCR is additionally referenced in both Fallout 3 and Fallout 4.

-Promotion and merchandise
+Promotion and reception

 On June 17, 2021, Bethesda released limited-edition, wearable NCR Desert Ranger helmets.
 The helmets, listed with a limited quantity of 500, were sold out right after they had been put up for sale.
 Bethesda released flags based on major factions in the Fallout series, including the New California Republic's two-headed bear flag.

-Reception

 Kristine Steimer of IGN Gaming Network labelled the NCR as "bloated and ineffective at protecting its people" during her review of Fallout: New Vegas, while Dan Whitehead of Eurogamer granted that the NCR had brought "semblance of order" to the Wasteland.
 In 2017, a man cosplaying as a New California Republic veteran ranger in Grande Prairie, Alberta, Canada, was arrested after members of the public mistook him for an individual carrying a bomb.
 Following the release of the 2024 television adaptation, the New California Republic's lore came into question by Fallout fans who discovered apparent contradictions between the timeline of events surrounding the show's sixth episode and events from Fallout: New Vegas.

 With the destruction of NCR's base of operations in Shady Sands in the television series, Fallout fans questioned the faction's future.
 In an interview with IGN, Bethesda executive producer Todd Howard responded by teasingly remarking, "I don't think you've heard the last of the New California Republic."
 Howard additionally noted that the NCR after all had operations beyond California, implying that the destruction of Shady Sands will not be the end for the republic.